khalid-hussain/shaheen/chap4.md

 falcon's territory of flight is not defined but you came to our rescue as if you were standing there all prepared beforehand."

-Badr Bin Mughira replied, "Actually, our relations with the Sultanate of Granada have recently become quite cordial.
+Badr bin Mughira replied, "Actually, our relations with the Sultanate of Granada have recently become quite cordial.
 They have handed over the security of some of the areas of this region to me and sometimes I have to go out inspecting the check posts.
 Today, too, I came out to check whether the guards